Telefonica/mistica-android/UPGRADING.md

 ### Changes in FeedbackScreenView
 - `TYPE_CUSTOM` has been removed.
 Use `TYPE_INFO` instead, it allows custom icon or animation.
 - `shouldAnimateOnAttachedToWindow` is now private.
-Use method `setShouldAnimateOnAttachedToWindow()` or xml attribute `app:shouldAnimateOnAttached` instead.
+Use method `setShouldAnimateOnAttached()` or xml attribute `app:shouldAnimateOnAttached` instead.